-So if one co-applicant has a significantly lower credit score than the other, they may end up paying a higher mortgage rate and higher monthly payment.
-Please note that if you are married, the lender pulls a joint credit report for both borrowers but this does not change how lenders view your credit score or profile.
+So if one co-applicant has a significantly lower credit score than the other, they may end up paying a higher mortgage rate and monthly payment.
+Please note that if you are married, the lender pulls a joint credit report for both borrowers but this does not change how lenders evaluate your scores.

-So the impact of a discrepancy in credit scores for two borrowers depends on the specific credit scores for the applicants.
-If one applicant's credit score is in the high seven hundreds or above and the other applicant's score is in the mid-to-low 700s, the difference in scores may not be a significant issue because both borrowers have relatively high scores.
+So the impact of a discrepancy in credit scores for two borrowers depends on the specific scores.
+If one applicant's score is in the high seven hundreds or above and the other applicant's score is in the mid-to-low 700s, the difference in scores may not be a significant issue because both borrowers have relatively high scores.

 In this scenario it may better if you apply for the mortgage as a sole applicant because you do not want your wife's business expenses to be counted as debt if your loan application does not include her income.

-You can use our Two Person Mortgage Qualification Calculatorto determine what size mortgage two people can afford based on their monthly gross income and debt payments
+Use ourTwo Person Mortgage Qualification Calculatorto determine what size mortgage two people can afford based on their monthly gross income and debt payments

-My recommendation is that you contact multiple lenders to understand how they would handle your unique situation.
-Explain your and your wife's circumstances and determine if it makes more sense to apply for the mortgage as co-borrowers or as a sole borrower.
+My recommendation is that you contact multiple lenders in the table below to understand how they would handle your unique situation.
+Explain your and your wife's circumstances and determine if it makes more sense to apply for the loan as co-borrowers or as a sole borrower.
 My initial reaction is that it may be best for you to apply as a sole applicant but your circumstances are relatively unusual so you do not know definitively until you speak with lenders.

 When you contact lenders tell them you want to have a preliminary conversation about your financing options.
 Request that they not pull your credit report until you have determined the best approach and you are ready to move forward with the loan.